• HOME

 And resist the urge to feed the animals, no matter how cute.
 These types of behaviors, while they may seem innocent, are extremely harmful when multiplied by millions of tourists each year.

-And for f***’s sake, throw your cigarette butts in the trash, not on the ground.
+Also, throw your cigarette butts in the trash, not on the ground.

 17. Gift smart souvenirs

 Souvenirs are little testaments of our presence in a place.
 They shout, “Look!
 I’ve been here!”
-While some are cute, most are mass-produced and not environmentally-friendly.
+While some are cute, most are mass-produced and not environmentally friendly.
 Moreover, be careful about the kind of souvenirs you buy.

-Lots of souvenirs are crafted from animal body parts, like ivory, coral, or tortoise-shell – all either illegal or unethical.
+Lots of souvenirs are crafted from animal body parts, like ivory, coral, or tortoise shell — all either illegal or unethical.

 Buy smart souvenirs!
 Buy from local artisans that sell authentic items specific to that culture or country, instead of buying at souvenir shops.